Sikorsky Aircraft

 Sikorsky Aircraft is an American aircraft manufacturer based in Stratford, Connecticut.
-It was established by aviation pioneer Igor Sikorsky in 1923 and was among the first companies to manufacture helicopters for civilian and military use.
+It was established by the Russian-American aviation pioneer Igor Sikorsky in 1923, and was among the first companies to manufacture helicopters for civilian and military use.
+It also produced seaplanes for passenger transport and surface vehicles such as trains and boats.

-Previously owned by United Technologies Corporation, in November 2015 Sikorsky was sold to Lockheed Martin.
+Sikorsky was owned by United Technologies Corporation until November 2015, when it was sold to Lockheed Martin.

 History

-On 5 March 1923, the Sikorsky Aero Engineering Corporation was founded near Roosevelt Field, New York, by Igor Sikorsky, an immigrant to the United States who was born in Kyiv.
+On March 5, 1923, the Sikorsky Aero Engineering Corporation was founded near Roosevelt Field, New York, by Igor Sikorsky, an immigrant to the United States who was born in Kiev, in the Russian Empire (today in Ukraine).
 In 1925, the company name was changed to Sikorsky Manufacturing Company.
 After the success of the S-38, the company was reorganized as the Sikorsky Aviation Corporation with capital of $5,000,000, allowing the purchase of land and the building of a modern aircraft factory in Stratford.
 In 1929, the company moved to Stratford, Connecticut, and it became a part of United Aircraft and Transport Corporation (later United Technologies Corporation or UTC) in July of that year.

 In the United States, Igor Sikorsky originally concentrated on the development of multiengine landplanes and then amphibious aircraft.
 In the late 1930s, sales declined and United Aircraft merged his division with Vought Aircraft.
 He then began work on developing a practical helicopter.
 After first flying the VS-300 he developed the Sikorsky R-4, the first stable, single-rotor, fully controllable helicopter to enter full-scale production in 1942, upon which most subsequent helicopters were based.

 Sikorsky Aircraft remains a leading helicopter manufacturer, producing such well-known models as the UH-60 Black Hawk and SH-60 Seahawk, and experimental types such as the Sikorsky S-72.
 Sikorsky has supplied the Presidential helicopter since 1957.
 Sikorsky's VH-3 and VH-60 perform this role now.

 The company acquired Helicopter Support Inc. (HSI) in 1998.
 HSI handles non-U.S. government aftermarket support for parts and repair for the Sikorsky product lines.